asifkd012020/open-itg-aws_runbooks/azure/AzureContainerRegistry/Runbook.md

 <br>

 **How?**<br>
-Public access can be disabled via configuration, but will require a Azure Private Link & Endpoint to access the registry.
+Public access can be disabled via configuration, but will require a Azure Private Endpoint to access the registry.
+The private link handles the connectivity between the consumer and services over the Azure backbone network.

 <br>